-Returning to school, a student absent for more than FOUR (4) consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
+Within TWO (2) days of returning to school, a student absent for more than FOUR (4) consecutive days because of a personal illness must bring a statement from a doctor or health clinic verifying the illness or condition that caused the absence.
 Otherwise, the absence may be considered unexcused and in violation of compulsory attendance laws.